Last Updated: September 1, 2021

-Maybe you share your login credentials with someone or somehow got access to your account from your phone or pc but didn’t change anything like your password etc.
+Maybe you shared your login credentials with someone or somehow got access to your account from your phone or pc but didn’t change anything like your password etc.

 That person may send a series of small withdrawals — as little as $1-$5 to his/her own account and hoping the owner of the account won’t notice.

-Therefore, keep eyes on your account balance and check it from time to time.
+Therefore, keep your eyes on your account balance and check it from time to time.